raomin/ESPAltherma/README.md

     <li>Connects with the serial port of Altherma on port X10A.</li>
     <li>Needs just an ESP32, no need for extra hardware.</li>
     <li>Queries the Altherma for selected values at defined interval.</li>
-    <li>Converts and formalizes all values in an JSON message sent over MQTT.</li>
+    <li>Converts and formalizes all values in a JSON message sent over MQTT.</li>
     <li>Easily integrates with Home Assistant's MQTT auto-discovery.</li>
     <li>Optional: can control (on/off) your heat pump.</li>
 </ul>